Chris Hadfield Airport

 📖 Plain English Explanation:

-Conditions will gradually change to become: Winds from the West (280°) at 20kt.
-Gusts up to 35kt are expected.
+Winds from the South (190°) at 12 kt.
+Gusts up to 22 kt are expected.
+Visibility will be excellent at more than 6SM.
+Overcast skies at 12000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR